5 June 2025

 Mlle Catherine, 423 Place Jacques-Cartier

 Ice cream o’clock?
 Tuck yourself into this parlour and boutique’s absolutely charming nook of a terrasse and take your sweet tooth for a smooth and frosty ride.
-Artisanal ice creams, gelato and sorbets in flavours both classic and that change with the season, refreshing summer drinks, and decadent crepes; there’s something here for everyone.
+Artisanal ice creams, gelato and sorbets in flavours both classic and that change every week, refreshing summer drinks, and decadent crepes; there’s something here for everyone.

 Marché Saint-Laurent, 503 Place d’Armes